top of page

 varies from 0.2 m to 20 m.
 This geological set-up offers an immense scope for

-recharging of ground aquifers.
+the recharging of ground aquifers.
 The undulating terrain with gentle slopes draining

 into lakes offers an ideal situation for water harvesting.
 In the urban area of

-Bangalore water bodies cover about 5 per cent of land.
+Bangalore, water bodies cover about 5 percent of land.

 Parameter Measure